-Use clamps to hold the work when drilling in metal.
-The work should never be held in the bare hand; the lips of the drill may seize the work at any time, especially when breaking through the stock.
-If the piece is whirled out of the operator's hand, he may be injured.
-The drill will be broken when the work strikes the column.
+Use clamps to hold the work when drilling metal.
+The work should never be held in the bare hand; the drill bit may seize the work at any time, especially when breaking through the stock.
+If the piece is whirled out of the operator's hand, the operator may be injured.
+The drill bit will be broken if the work strikes the column.

-The work must be clamped firmly while drilling; any tilting, twisting or shifting results not only in a rough hole, but also increases drill breakage.
+The work must be clamped firmly while drilling; any tilting, twisting or shifting results not only in a rough hole, but also increases drill bit breakage.
 For flat work, lay the piece on a wooden base and clamp it firmly down against the table to prevent it from turning.
 If the piece is of irregular shape and cannot be laid flat on the table, it should be securely blocked and clamped.